atrosekta/rust-electrical-wiki/content/water.md

 Tool Cupboard authorization is required to make IO connections with the Hose tool.

-There is a limit to how many water
+There is a max depth of 9 components and a max of 6 sprinklers in a chain.

 ---